Class Year: LL.M. ’13, J.D. ’17

 While a student at Maine Law, were you involved in extracurricular activities, either at Maine Law or elsewhere?
 What were they?

 I participated in number of activities that involved community-oriented approaches to spread principles of peace, unity, and reconciliation.
 I participated and continue to participate in multiple forums, debates, and other civic engagement activities to help refugees better acclimate, integrate, and positively engage in the American community.
 I am an active member in the Iraqi Community Association of Maine.
 I founded the House of Modern Intellect, which is an informal forum that debates modern struggles, which pertain to human rights abuses in Iraq.
 The goal is to produce realistic solutions to help combat against violence and radicalism.
-I am also a frequent guest to the television show, “Perspectives.”
+I am also a frequent guest on the television show, “Perspectives.”
 On this program I research and present to the community a series of episodes on the history of Mesopotamia; and also discuss the rapidly evolving political landscape in the Middle East.

 What do you like best about Portland?